RajShreyanshu28/Safer-Drive/README.md

 ## Features
+- User Login/Register
+- Database of every user stored in MongoDB
 - Real-time video feed analysis using YOLO model
 - Detection of drowsiness and yawning
 - Alerts triggered when drowsiness is detected